-Chinook were released right near the hatchery intake in the deep pool just upstream of the pickets.
-We observed low pre spawn mortality, however few carcasses were observed in general due to the low numbers released above the weir (Table 7).
-Prespawning mortality has varied from zero to a high of 54.2% during the current reintroduction era.
-In 2017, the mean percent of pre spawn mortality for 2004-2016 was used since only four female carcasses were recovered above the weir (Joseph Feldhaus ODFW, personal communication).
-Spawner estimates above the weir (adults only) have ranged from 37-742, with a mean of 233 over the reintroduction period.
+Some Chinook were released right near the hatchery intake in the deep pool just upstream of the pickets and some were released approximately 0.4 km upstream as in years past.
+We observed low pre-spawn mortality, however few carcasses were observed in general due to the low numbers released above the weir (Table 10).
+Pre-spawning mortality has varied from zero to a high of 54.2% during the current reintroduction era.
+In 2017 and again in 2018, the mean percent of pre-spawn mortality for 2004-2016 was used since only a handful of female carcasses were recovered above the weir (Joseph Feldhaus ODFW, personal communication).
+Spawner estimates above the weir (adults only) have ranged from 37-742, with a mean of 224 over the reintroduction period.

-Table 7.
-Population Estimates, Prespawn Mortality (PSM), and Spawner Estimate for spring Chinook salmon above the LH weir, RY 2004-2017.
+Table 10.
+Population Estimates, Pre-spawn Mortality (PSM), and Spawner Estimate for spring Chinook salmon above the LH weir, RY 2004-2018.